graphcore/examples/applications/tensorflow/dynamic_sparsity/README.md

 PYTHONPATH=./ python ipu_sparse_ops/tools/sparse_matmul.py
 ```

-To run any of the sparse models/training see the READMEs in their respective folders e.g. mnist_rigl/README.md, language_modelling/README.md.
+To run any of the sparse models/training see the READMEs in their respective folders for example mnist_rigl/README.md, language_modelling/README.md.